commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ## DB Entity Tree and Context Menus

-The DB entity tree displays all of the database objects inside a server and is located at the right once a database connection is created.
+The DB entity tree displays all of the database objects inside a server and is located to the right of primary menu once a database session is established.

 ![Tree context menu](./images/tree_context_menus.png)